 We had about 2 weeks of overlap until we needed to move in and I needed to have a move-in ready office because I work from home.

-Home office set up with marble, gold and mint green color scheme
+The home office set up with a marble, teal, and gold color scheme.

 The room eventually got a big makeover when I turned it into this modern marble & gold home office.
 You can check out the full details on this modern marble and gold office here.

-The view from the door of our back bedroom before home renovations shows a TV on a small TV stand at the foot of a bed.
+The view from the door of our second bedroom shows a large TV on a chest of drawers in front of a bright window, and the foot of a queen sized bed, covered in a quilted comforter.

 This bedroom is essentially the same as the front bedroom but flip-flopped.